 methotrexate - an immunosuppressant drug used to treat IBD when azathioprine or 6-MP cannot be tolerated.

-metronidazole (Flagyl) - an antibiotic which may be used to treat inflammation in Crohn’s Disease, particularly if there is infection in the anal area.
+metronidazole (Flagyl) - an antibiotic that may be used to treat inflammation in Crohn’s Disease, fistulas and infections.

-Microscopic Colitis - a form of inflammatory bowel disease where the appearance of the bowel lining appears normal to the naked eye, for example in an endoscopy.
+Microscopic Colitis - a form of Inflammatory Bowel Disease in which the appearance of the bowel lining appears normal to the naked eye, for example in an endoscopy.
 Inflammation is only seen when samples of bowel lining are looked at under a microscope.

 motility - involuntary movement often used to describe the contraction of muscles in the intestinal tract.